Middlesex: Geography

-The county lies within the London Basin and the most significant feature is the River Thames, which forms the southern boundary.
-The River Lea and the River Colne form natural boundaries to the east and west.
-The entire south west boundary of Middlesex follows a gently descending meander of the Thames without hills.
+The county lay within the London Basin and the most significant feature was the River Thames, which formed the southern boundary.
+The River Lea and the River Colne formed natural boundaries to the east and west.
+The entire south west boundary of Middlesex followed a gently descending meander of the Thames without hills.
 In many places "Middlesex bank" is more accurate than "north bank" — for instance at Teddington the river flows north-westward, so the left (Middlesex) bank is the south-west bank.
-The largely low-lying county is dominated by clay in its north and alluvium on gravel in its south.
+The largely low-lying county was dominated by clay in its north and alluvium on gravel in its south.

-In the north, the boundary runs along a WSW/ENE aligned ridge of hills.
+In the north, the boundary ran along a WSW/ENE aligned ridge of hills.
 From the Colne to Barnet Gate Wood, this boundary is marked by a 20 kilometre hedge of great antiquity.
-East of the wood the hedge continues, but no longer forms the county boundary, suggesting that the eastern part of the boundary is younger.
+East of the wood the hedge continues but did not forms the county boundary, suggesting that the eastern part of the boundary is younger.

-After Barnett Gate Wood the hedge continues east to Arkley where it divides into two branches, one continuing east to Chipping Barnet and Cockfosters, with another heading north to form the parish boundary between Shenley and Ridge, both in Hertforshire.
-Neither branch forms part of the county boundary.
+After Barnett Gate Wood the hedge continues east to Arkley where it divides into two branches, one continuing east to Chipping Barnet and Cockfosters, with another heading north to form the parish boundary between Shenley and Ridge, both in Hertfordshire.
+Neither branch formed part of the county boundary.
 The change to the county boundary was probably caused in the late 8th century, before Middlesex took the form of a county, when the Liberty of St Albans was created from parts of the Dioceses of London and Lincoln.

 The hills are broken by Barnet or 'Dollis' valleys.
 (South of the boundary, these feed into the Welsh Harp Lake or Brent Reservoir which becomes the River Brent).
-This forms a long protrusion of Hertfordshire into the county.
+This formed a long protrusion of Hertfordshire into the county.
 The county was once well wooded, with much of it covered by the ancient Forest of Middlesex; Domesday returns for Middlesex indicate that it was around 30% wooded (much of it wood-pasture) in 1086, about double the English average.
 The highest point is the High Road by Bushey Heath at 502 ft.

+Bentley Priory Nature Reserve houses Middlesex's oldest tree: The Master Oak.